zhengliw/zhengliw/README.md

 Hi and welcome to my profile.
 Feel free to take a look at my unfinished and unbegun projects.
 I am still learning, but I've been picking up new knowledge almost every day and trying out new stuff since 2020.
 I'm always down for a new challenge.

-- 🌍 The languages I speak: C and Python
+- 🌍 The languages I speak: C, Python, Markdown (okay I know)
+- 😎 What I do: Fun projects and research to learn new standards and skills
+- 😢 What I do not do: Professional coding.
+Please, I'm just a free time coder... lol.

+当然了，也欢迎中文交流取得联系。

+Yeah that's it.
+Check my profile and maybe leave a follow.

+Oh wait this is GitHub not YouTube